smileidentity/recipes/DOCS.md

 - Translates enum cases (e.g. `autoCapture`) to NSString tokens expected by Swift
 - Uses sentinel values (empty string / 0 / nil) to represent “unset” optional props
 - Calls `[provider updateParams]` only if something changed to avoid unnecessary SwiftUI re-renders
+ - (If you introduce expensive props) you can batch related assignments and delay a single `updateParams()` using a microtask / main-thread dispatch for coalescing.
+Not needed now because prop volume is small.

 Event flow (success): Swift delegate → provider `onSuccess(NSDictionary)` → captured block in `.mm` converts dictionary → builds `DocumentVerificationViewEventEmitter::OnSuccess` struct → `eventEmitter->onSuccess(event)` → JS listener prop.